Zakaria-Farahi/sec/src/content/posts/HTB-fluffy/index.md

 with winrm_svc we can gain access to the machine and get the user flag

-what about the CA_SVC account?? from my little experience with htb labs, i know any certificate account is a valuable target we can target and here we can see it's a cert publishers
+what about the CA_SVC account?? from my little experience with htb labs, i know any certificate account is a valuable target, and here we can see it's a cert publishers

 ![](Season%208%20-%20Fluffy-6.png)
-## shell to winrm
+# access to winrm_svc

 with genericWrite over group I used `bloodyAD` to add `p.agila` into the `service accounts` group:
 ```bash